 Our complete kombucha kit is perfect for getting started easily.

 It includes equipment, manual and basic ingredients.
-You only need to add sugar, water and flavors to your taste.
+You only need to add sugar, water and flavours to your taste!